 In C++11, non-static constexpr member functions are implicitly const (except constructors).

 However, as of C++14, constexpr member functions are no longer implicitly const.
-This means a constexpr member function can change data member of the class, so long as the implicit object isn’t const.
+This means a constexpr non-const member function can change data members of the class, so long as the implicit object isn’t const.

 Here’s a contrived example of this: